-This door is a symbol for the research done on the immigrant Johann Jacob RUPP of Oberhoffen-lès-Wissembourg, Northern Alsace, France.
-The first door is open showing a passage way leading to another door which is closed.
+This door symbolizes the research done on the immigrant Johann Jacob RUPP of Oberhoffen-lès-Wissembourg, Northern Alsace, France.
+The first door is open showing a passageway leading to another door that is closed.

 The First Door Opens

 Theron A. Rupe found records in the 1990s for RUPP individuals in the Family History Library’s International Film #775041:

 Parish registers, in German, of baptisms, marriages, and deaths for Steinselz, Elsaß-Lothringen, Germany; now Steinseltz, Bas-Rhin, France, including Oberhoffen-lès-Wissembourg were filmed in the Strasbourg Archives.
 Note: As of 20 July 2010 these records are browsable online at the Archives Départementales du Bas-Rhin.

 Theron’s research opened the first door.
 We corresponded by postal mail as he did not have internet access and a few emails were passed along by his son-in-law.
 In 2001 he shared photocopies with me of the records he found showing Johann Jacob RUPP b.
 1723 was the son of Johann Jacob RUPP Jr. This, in turn, led him to Johann Jacob RUPP Sr. who he found had remarried and was fathering children at the same time as Johann Jacob RUPP Jr.

 At the time I was more concerned with proving my grandmother’s ROOP line back to RUPE and the RUPP immigrant.
 Theron was “satisfied with information we have on family in America” and would “appreciate only information relating to Oberhoffen.”